ITSparkles/Pi-StratumOne/README.md

 # Steps to Install

 1. Install a fresh copy of the Raspian Lite operating system onto a SD card.
-2. If you are going to run this Pi headless, make sure to create an empty file in the /boot directory called "ssh"
+2. If you are going to run this Pi headless, make sure to create an empty file in the /boot directory called "ssh" so it can be accessed over the network.
-3. Clone this Git and run the setup command (setup.sh)
+3. Clone this Git and run the setup command (setup.sh).
+4. Once the script has completed, remember to change the password for the Pi user and reboot.